 On most Friday nights, Saturday mornings, and most holidays other than Rosh Hashanah and Yom Kippur, our synagogue uses the Reform movement siddur, Mishkan T'filah, which loosely translates as “Sanctuary of the Spirit” or “Tabernacle of Prayer.”
 There are two versions of Mishkan T'filah: most of the copies we provide are dark blue, and have full transliteration (transcription into English characters) of all of the Hebrew prayers.
 Those who are comfortable reading Hebrew – and our students, who are learning the language including our Adult Hebrew Students – should take the light blue edition, which contains no transliteration.

-Mishkan T'filah is a new tool, and represents a new “concept” in prayer services.
+Mishkan T'filah is a tool, and represents a “concept” in prayer services.
 Its format expects – almost demands – increased involvement on the part of the worshipper.
 There are two main important things to know about this prayerbook.
 The first is that all English is an open invitation for full participation, unless otherwise indicated or requested by the leader of the service.

 The second innovative feature of Mishkan T'filah is that much of the liturgy is laid out in the format of a two-page spread, with the same prayer presented in four different formulations.
 The top of the even-numbered page is the traditional Hebrew of the prayer (with side-by-side transliteration in the dark blue edition.)
 Below that is a reasonably accurate translation of the prayer, ending in the exact same Hebrew sentence as the prayer above it.
 This blessing at the end of a prayer is called a chatimah (plural: chatimot) or “seal,” as it “seals” the theme and allows us to move on.